n8n-io/n8n-docs/docs/doc2/settings-users.md

 ## How to add a user

-Once the admin is registered, you can add your employees via following steps.
+Once the admin is registered, you can add your employees by following these steps.

 In the user menu click on `ADD USER`: